"The tragedy in life doesn't lie in not reaching your goal. The tragedy lies in having no goal to reach."

 " 'The Bright Sunshine of a New Day': John Hervey Wheeler, Black Business, and Civil Rights in North Carolina, 1929-1964," North Carolina Historical Review 93 (July 2016)

-Book Review of Chained in Silence: Black Women and Convict Labor in the New South (Chapel Hill: University of North Carolina Press, 2015) by Talitha L. LeFlouria (forthcoming, Agricultural History)
+Chained in Silence: Black Women and Convict Labor in the New South (2015) by Talitha L. LeFlouria, Agricultural History 91 (Fall 2017)

-Book Review of Civil Rights in the Texas Borderlands: Dr. Lawrence A. Nixon and Black Activism (2015) by Will Guzmán, Journal of Southern History (August 2016)
+Civil Rights in the Texas Borderlands: Dr. Lawrence A. Nixon and Black Activism (2015) by Will Guzmán, Journal of Southern History 82 (August 2016)

 "To Be Proud of Being Who We Are: Remembering Leslie Brown," African American Intellectual History Society, August 14, 2016